Bullying at preschool

 - Keep in touch with the teacher.

 Contacting the bully or the bully’s parents directly is likely to make the situation worse.
-It’s always safer to work with your child’s teacher rather than to try to solve bullying on your own.
+It’s always safer to work with your child’s teacher than to try to solve bullying on your own.

 If the bullying doesn’t stop